Image

 Photo Credit: Nena Terrell/USAID Ethiopia

 Through collaborations with the World Health Organization, UNICEF, National Institutes of Health, and other global and national organizations, USAID Advancing Nutrition and the Monitoring, Evaluation, and Learning team are contributing to discussions on individual, national, and global nutrition data collection and monitoring, as well as the tracking of funding and resources directed toward global nutrition programming.
-In the context of COVID-19, we are also working to bolster data collection and messaging strategies related to nutrition, particularly for women and children.
+In the context of COVID-19, we bolstered data collection and messaging strategies related to nutrition, particularly for women and children.

 Key collaborations and convenings